rajuchigicherla/Real-Time-Sales-Data-Analysis/README.md

 dashboard Screenshot
 ![Screenshot (27)](https://user-images.githubusercontent.com/118670053/227794950-ebcaada0-ecd2-48c0-bdf1-d4915ba1d4d1.png)

-Using the `charts` that made in analysis part and different `slicers` and it was included within the repository
+Final report was was included within the repository

 #### Insights
 - `March` has the `highest` no of sales during the entire year and there is a gradual decrease after the march till december except august.